 A professional writer is an amateur who didn't quit. — Richard Bach

-- Get a big calendar that has a whole year on one page and put it on a prominent place.
+- Get a big calendar that has a whole year on one page and put it in a prominent place.

 - Get a big red magic marker.

-- For each day that you do your task of writing, put a big red X over that day.
+- For each day that you do your task of writing, put a big red X on that day.

 DON'T BREAK THE CHAIN!

-I am on my 66-day streak writing this sentence and I have 431 words to go to get my chain to 67 days.
+I am on my 304-day streak writing this sentence, and I have 431 words to go to get my chain to 305 days.
 This whole post is part of my habit-forming process.

 There’s a myth that you can build a habit in 21 days or month.
 It will take considerably longer than that.
 The research shows that on average a habit takes 66 days to form.
 Harder things, like writing, take even more time.
 So, when you start to build a writing habit consider that it will take you about three months.
 After that it becomes automatic.